 Some couples will argue that the number one marital problem they experienced was money, but in reality, it is communication.
 You fall in love by communicating your desires and feelings to your partner effortlessly.

-However, after marriage you get too comfortable with one another and lose this special ability, which is when the problems start.
+However, after marriage, you get too comfortable with one another and lose this special ability, which is when the problems start.
 A marriage where partners don’t communicate well with one another isn’t going to work.

 The best way to revive the spark in your relationship once again is to take time out to do something special for your spouse.
-It could be going for a work, or a simple dinner.
+It could be going for a job, or a simple dinner.

 Try making conversation intentionally with your spouse by asking about their day.
 You’ll be surprised at how the little things you do will make such a massive difference for them.

 Money ranks as the second most common marital problem.
 Everyone has their own ideas on how to spend money, and no grown person wants to be asked what they are doing with their money.